thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ```
 {: .copy-code}

-Key is a custom unique user-friendly name, assigned to a certain attribute:
+Key is a custom user-friendly name, assigned to a certain attribute:

 Example:
 ```ruby